zarusz/SlimMessageBus/docs/plugin_outbox.md

 - The plugin accounts for distributed service running in multiple instances (concurrently).

 - Message added to the `Outbox` table are initially owned by the respective service instance that created it, the message has a lock that expires at some point in time (driven by settings).
-Every service instance task attempts to publish their owned messages which happens in order of creaton (this ensures order of delivery within the same process).
+Every service instance task attempts to publish their owned messages which happens in order of creation (this ensures order of delivery within the same process).

 - If a service instance where to crash or restart, the undelivered messages will be picked and locked by another instance.

-- Once a message is picked from outbox and succesfully delivered then it is marked as sent in the outbox table.
+- Once a message is picked from outbox and successfully delivered then it is marked as sent in the outbox table.

 - At configured intervals and after a certain time span the sent messages are removed from the outbox table.